SeloSlav/hypercycle/README.md

 * Design Custom Products, i.e. T-shirts, Leggings, Skirts, etc.
 * Customizable User Profiles
 * Push Notifications
-* Search & Explore (Recommended Products)
+* Search & Explore (Recommended Products & Users)
 * Users can earn a commision by designing products and sharing them
-* All orders are stored in an organized customer database for manual order fulfillment
+* All purchase orders are stored in an organized customer database for manual order fulfillment
-* Additionally, orders are connected to Printful via the Printful Catalogue API to automatically fulfill orders from a specified range of pre-selected products with no manual work required
+* Additionally, orders can be connected to Printful (https://www.theprintful.com/) to automatically fulfill orders from a specified range of pre-selected products with no manual work required, i.e. for storefront owners who do not have their own manufacturing processes.

 * Available platforms: Web, Android
 * Platforms coming soon: iOS (All licensees are eligible for a free iOS app and updates upon release).